BradleyCodeU/bradleycodeu.github.io/_apcsa/307_static_variables/Geometry/instructions.md

 that compute the volume and surface area of a cube with height h, and a cylinder with radius r and height h.

-In a separate GeometryTester file, write a program that will:
+In a separate GeometryApp file, write a program that will:

 1. create a variable named radius and initialize it to 3.5
 2. create a variable named height and initialize it to 2.5